ethersync/ethersync/book/src/installation/daemon.md

 This should download all dependencies, and successfully compile the project.

-For the next steps to succeed you need to make sure that the resulting `ethersync` binary is in your shell PATH.
+For the next steps to succeed you need to make sure that the resulting `ethersync` binary is in your shell `PATH`.
 One option to do this temporarily is to run this command in the terminal:

 ```bash